Sawgrass LNG & Power Marks Ten Years as the First U.S. LNG Exporter from the Continental United States

 Mar 03, 2026, 08:00 ET

-MIAMI, March 3, 2026 /PRNewswire-HISPANIC PR WIRE/ -- Sawgrass LNG & Power celebrated its ten-year anniversary last month, marking a decade since the company completed the first-ever LNG export from the continental United States with a shipment to Barbados on February 2, 2016.
+MIAMI, March 3, 2026 /PRNewswire/ -- Sawgrass LNG & Power celebrated its ten-year anniversary last month, marking a decade since the company completed the first-ever LNG export from the continental United States with a shipment to Barbados on February 2, 2016.

 That first export marked the beginning of a new era for LNG in the United States and laid the foundation for what has become a decade of safe, reliable operations at Sawgrass LNG & Power's Miami liquefaction facility and at customer sites across the region.